thejoshwolfe/poaf/README.md

 4. (optional) `ArchiveFooter`: Uncompressed

 A writer produces each of these sections in order.
-A writer may require a tempfile to create the Index Region on the side while producing the Data Region, then concatenate the Index Region after the Data Region is done.
+A writer may require a tempfile to write the Index Region on the side while producing the Data Region, then concatenate the Index Region after the Data Region is done.

 A streaming reader only needs to read the `ArchiveHeader`, then the Data Region.